-- Read "Working with Drives in Bays 1, 2, and 3" on page 39. - Read the documentation that comes with the drive.
+- Read "Working with Drives in Bays 1, 2, and 3" on page 43. - Read the documentation that comes with the drive.

-- For information on installing SCSI drives, refer to Appendix A, "Tips for Installing SCSI Devices" on page 71 and the Adaptec SCSI Documentation that comes your computer. - To install a 3.5-inch drive into drive bay 2 or 3, you must install a conversion kit.
-For information on purchasing a 3.5-inch conversion kit for a 5.25-inch bay, see your place of purchase or an IBM reseller. - 1 Touch the static-protective package containing the new drive to any unpainted metal surface and then remove the drive. - 2 Insert the drive into the desired drive bay and insert and tighten the four screws.
+To install a 3.5-inch drive into drive bay 2 or 3, you must install a conversion kit.
+For information on purchasing a 3.5-inch conversion kit for a 5.25-inch bay, see your place of purchase or an IBM reseller.

+- 1 Touch the static-protective package containing the new drive to any unpainted metal surface and then remove the drive. - 2 Slide the drive into the desired drive bay and insert and tighten the four screws.
 The following illustration shows a drive being installed in bay 3.

-- ${f 3}$ If applicable, repeat steps 1 and 2 to install another drive. - 4 Go to the device-record form in Using Your Personal Computer and record the new installation.

-- To access an installed drive that has removable media, you must remove the appropriate bay panel.
-For more information, go to "Removing a Bay Panel" on page 43. - To remove a drive from bay 1, 2, or 3, go to "Removing a Drive from Bay 1, 2, or 3" on page 44. - To install the drive-support bracket, go to "Installing the Drive-Support Bracket" on page 47.
+- 3 If applicable, repeat steps 1 and 2 to install another drive. - 4 Go to the device-record form in Using Your Personal Computer and record the new installation. - What to do next - To access an installed drive that has removable media, you must remove the appropriate bay panel. - To remove a drive from bay 1, 2, or 3, go to "Removing a Drive from Bay 1, 2, or 3" on page 48. - To install the drive-support bracket, go to "Installing the Drive-Support Bracket" on page 51.